Education after age 16

 There is now a range of alternative day service providers.
 Examples of Alternative Provision can be accessing experiences of work on a farm, in cafes, shops, running enterprise projects, working with animals, as well as therapeutic service.
 Others will have opportunities to develop life and work skills, build friendships, access their community; offering diverse provision for young people and adults with SEND .

-Alternative provision will not be full time and access to provision should be a decision made in collaboration with, young people, parent/carers and relevant professionals in adult social care.
+Alternative provision will not be full time.
+Decisions are made together with the young person, parent carers and relevant professionals in adult social care.

 Independent Specialist Post-16 Institution

-Independent special schools and colleges are run privately.
-Instead of being funded by the government, independent schools and colleges usually charge fees.
-For an independent school or college to be considered for a young person with SEND (and named in an Education, Health and Care plan) it must be on an approved list by the secretary of state for education.
-This is known as “approved under section 41 of the Children and Families Act”.
+Independent special schools and colleges charge fees.
+To be considered for a young person with an Education Health and Care plan, the setting must be approved by the Secretary of State for Education under section 41 of the Children and Families Act.

-The local authority will only in exceptional circumstances agree to offer to place in a local specialist post-16 institution if there are no suitable places in a local maintained special sixth form and:
+The local authority will only in exceptional circumstances agree to offer to place in a local specialist post-16 institution if there are no suitable places in a local maintained special sixth form and if the:

-• if the college is suitable for the child’s special educational needs
+• college is suitable for the young person’s special educational needs

-• if the head teacher agrees to offer a place
+• head teacher agrees to offer a place

-• if the placement is an efficient use of public money
+• placement is an efficient use of public money

 Universities

 Many people choose to move away from home to attend a university.
-There are 4 offers of higher education available in Somerset:
+There are 3 higher education offers in Somerset:

 All higher education settings have admission criteria to decide which young people get places.
 Admission criteria are different for each setting and each course.
 Settings will list minimum entry requirements, and preferred entry requirements.
 All applications need to go through the Universities and Colleges Admissions Service (UCAS).
-When you apply through UCAS , you will have the opportunity to share any individual needs or circumstances, including SEND .
-Sharing this information helps the university connect you to the right support – they may send you more information or contact you to discuss what would help you succeed.
+When you apply through UCAS , you can share any individual needs or circumstances, including SEND .
+This helps universities offer the right support.
+They may send you more information, or contact you to discuss what would help you succeed.

 Distance Learning